Priviliged people registration procedure The Hague region

 Registration for Privileged People

-Anyone that come to the Netherlands to represent another country, or work for an international organisation, is considered ‘privileged' (this includes their family members).
-This means that they derive their rights to live and work in the Netherlands due to a treaty, rather than through their citizenship (for example someone from an EU country), or through having complied with Dutch immigration laws (for example someone with a residence permit).
+Most employees coming to the Netherlands to represent another country, or work for an international organisation, obtain a ‘privileged' status (this includes the employee’s family members).
+This means that their right to live and work in the Netherlands is granted based on a treaty, rather than their nationality (like someone with an EU nationality), or through having complied with Dutch immigration laws (for example someone with a Dutch residence permit).

 ProBas registration

-ProBas (Protocol Base) is the database of all privileged people living and working in the Netherlands, and is administered by the Dutch Ministry of Foreign Affairs (MFA).
-If you work for an international organisation or represent a country, then your employer will take care of this registration for you.
-You will also receive a privileged or MFA card: this acts as both ID and a residence permit.
+ProBas is the database of all privileged status holders living and working in the Netherlands, and is administered by the MFA.
+If you work for an international organisation or represent a country, then your employer will take care of this registration for you, unless indicated otherwise.
+Make sure to check this with your employer.
+You will also receive an MFA card; this acts as both an ID and a residence permit.
 It also serves as proof of your privileged status in the Netherlands.

 Registering with the Municipality and the BSN

-Whilst the MFA will issue you with a BSN identification number, it won't be listed (‘activated') in the Dutch municipal register (BRP).
-This means that you won't be able to utilise most Dutch government services.
+Whilst the MFA will provide you with a BSN, it won't be listed (activated) in the Dutch municipal database (BRP).

-Once you are registered in the BRP database, you'll be able to access DigiD, the Dutch government's online login for resident's affairs.
-You will also be able to register yourself or your children in educational programmes (DUO), enroll your children in the government vaccination programme (RIVM) and apply for benefits.
+Once you are registered in the BRP database, you'll be able to register yourself or your children in educational programmes (DUO), enroll your children in the government vaccination programme (RIVM) and apply for benefits.

 How to register with the Municipality, and activate your BSN